ararune/shell/readme.md

 ## Getting Started

+To compile and run the shell program, you need to have a C compiler installed on your system, such as `gcc`.
-To compile the program, run the following command:
+Navigate to the root directory of the project in your terminal and run the following command :

 ```bash
 gcc -o shell *.c